 A dental bridge is one method to fill a space created by a missing tooth (or teeth).
 A dental bridge is made up of 2-3 or more dental crowns for the teeth on either side of the gap and a replacement in between.
 The dental bridge type you choose will depend on the condition of your smile, your cost goals, and the cosmetic results you desire.
 Whether you are looking for a temporary or permanent tooth loss solution, there is a dental bridge ideally suited for your needs.
 There are basically 3 types of dental bridges, those traditional bridges, cantilever bridges and Maryland bonded bridges

 - Traditional bridges involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic in between.
 Traditional bridges are the most common type of bridge and are made of either porcelain fused to metal or ceramics.

 - Cantilever bridges are used when there are adjacent teeth on only one side of the missing tooth or teeth.

 - Maryland bonded bridges (also called a resin-bonded bridge or a Maryland bridge) are made of plastic teeth and gums supported by a metal framework.
 Metal wings on each side of the bridge are bonded to your existing teeth.

 The Dental Bridge procedure

-During the second visit, your temporary bridge will be removed and the new permanent bridge will be checked and adjusted, as necessary, to achieve a proper fit.
-Multiple visits may be required to check the fit of the metal framework and bite.
-This is dependent on each individual's case.
-If the dental bridge is a fixed (permanent) bridge, your dentist may temporarily cement it in place for a couple of weeks to make sure it is fitting properly.
-After a couple weeks, the bridge is permanently cemented into place.
+During the following visits, and the new permanent bridge will be checked and adjusted to achieve a proper fit.
+Multiple visits may be required to check the fit of the bridge framework and bite and this is dependent on each individual's case.
+Once the permanent bridge is fitting perfectly, it will be permanently cemented into place.